 The Minimum Allocation field specifies the minimum allocation in microseconds that the STA expects within the allocation period.

-The Minimum SP Duration field specifies the minimum acceptable SP duration in microseconds.
+The Minimum Duration field specifies the minimum acceptable SP duration in microseconds.

-The TS Scheduling Constraint (TSCONST) field contains one or more constraint subfields as illustrated in Figure 51.
+The Traffic Scheduling Constraint (TSCONST) field contains one or more constraint subfields as illustrated in Figure 51.